 The Variety Of Colour Of The January Birthstone, Garnet

-Overall from our perspective garnet provides us jewellers with a lot of possibilities in colour to design bespoke ethical jewellery around, but it is generally a gem that is not utilised enough.
-We loved the intensity of Tsavorite Garnet so much that it features in our ‘The Wedge’ ring, and in other pieces in our wedge collection which are all handmade in sustainable gold and ethically sourced gems.
+Overall from our perspective garnet provides us jewellers with a lot of possibilities in colour to design bespoke ethical jewellery around and feature it within our collections, but it is generally a gem that is not utilised enough.